shuklak13/Amazon_Product_Quality/README.md

 The values used in the paper are alpha=0.3, beta=0.6, and gamma=0.1, which we used as a "control" or "baseline" for the model.
 We compared the performance of the model using three alternative parameter configurations (increasing alpha, decreasing beta, and increasing gamma).

-# Extra Variables

-Our application computes a "reputation" for every product given the text of reviews that users provide on products.
-In reality, Amazon already has a metric for this - 5-star ratings.
-Given the 5-star rating system with adequate spam detection, a reputation inference system may not be useful.
-Nevertheless, it is interesting to predict a product's reputation exclusively using text.
-This model could integrated into an ensemble model recommendation system, and we could expand the Markov field to include other variables to inference, such as the popularity of certain genres or the reputation of different retailers.

 # Data

 We received our data from the [University of California San Diego's Amazon dataset](http://jmcauley.ucsd.edu/data/amazon/).
 In particular, the dataset we used was "reviews_Amazon_Instant_Video_5.json.gz", a set of reviews for Amazon Instant Video content, but our technique should work on any of the 5-core datasets they provided.